Peter-CYF/ads1/week-1/README.md

 ### Using return values with recursion

 We often run into problems where the solution can be expressed in terms of the solution to an easier problem.
-Recursion can be very useful in this context.
+Recursion is very useful in this context.

 Here's a simple example: